ShivaniGSS/confused-agents/README.md

 # Confused Agents — Artifact

-Reproducible artifact for the paper *Confused Agents: Ambient Authority, Delegation Integrity, and the Confused-Deputy Problem in Multi-Principal LLM Agent Systems*.
+Reproducible artifact for the paper *Confused Agents*

 The artifact contains: